torcolvin/couchbase-lite-wiki/Replication-Protocol.md

 Body: JSON array

 Sends proposed changes to a server that’s in conflict-free mode.
 This is much like `changes` except that the items in the body array are different; they look like `[docID, serverRevID]`.
-Each still represents an updated document, but the information sent is simply the documentID, and the revisionID of the last known server revision.
-(As with `changes`, the estimated body size MAY be appended.)
+Each still represents an updated document, but the information sent is simply the documentID, and the revisionID of the last known server revision (if any).
+If there is no known server revision, the `serverRevID` SHOULD be omitted, or otherwise MUST be an empty string.
+(As with `changes`, the estimated body size MAY be appended, if the `serverRevID` is present.)

-The recipient SHOULD then look through those documents in its database and check whether the given revision IDs are still current for those documents.
-If not, the proposed document will be rejected with a 409 status (see below.)
-The recipient MAY also detect other problems, such as an invalid document ID, or a lack of write access to the document, and send back an appropriate status code as described below.
+The recipient SHOULD then look through each document in its database.
+If the document exists, but the given server revision ID is not known or not current, the proposed document SHOULD be rejected with a 409 status (see below.)
+The recipient MAY also detect other problems, such as an illegal document ID, or a lack of write access to the document, and send back an appropriate status code as described below.

 A peer not in conflict-free mode MUST reject a received `proposeChanges` message by returning a BLIP/404 error.
 This informs the sender that it should use `changes` instead.